ichinco/math_notes/_posts/2016-12-18-go-patterns.md

 }
 ```

-All covered!
-All for the price of some added code complexity.
-What you
+Now we're all covered!
+All for the price of a little (arguably necessary)
-have gained with this code are:
+increase in code complexity.
+What you have gained with this code are:

-- programmatic access to the content of the data file
+- programmatic access to the content of the stubbed input data
 - 100% test coverage (for what it's worth)
 - ease of generating new test cases and more logically complete input coverage
 - semantically apparent test cases in the test source file itself